canh25xp/GraduationThesis/OUTLINES.md

    - **Database**: No database is required as the system processes text in real-time.
    - **Technology**: The system will be developed using Python, Flask, and Bootstrap.
 The GEC models will be hosted on a GPU-powered server for fast inference.

+## 2.5 Conclusion

-This chapter provides a comprehensive analysis of the current state of GEC systems, user needs, and the functional and non-functional requirements for GecWeb.
+In conclusion, this chapter provides a comprehensive analysis of the current state of GEC systems, user needs, and the functional and non-functional requirements for GecWeb.
 The next chapter will delve into the methodologies and technologies used to develop the system.

 # 3 Methodology

-In this chapter, we introduce the technologies, platforms, and theoretical foundations used in the development of GecWeb.
-The methodologies chosen are aligned with the requirements outlined in Chapter 2, ensuring that the system is lightweight, modular, and capable of supporting multiple GEC models and combination methods.
-For each technology or approach, we analyze its relevance to the problem at hand, discuss alternative options, and justify our choices.
+In this chapter, I introduce the technologies and platforms used in the development of GecWeb, including Python, Flask, and Bootstrap.
+Additionally, some basic theoretical foundations that underpin the system will also be summarized, including the sequence tagging models (GECToR) and system combination methods(ESC, MEMT).

 ## 3.1 Technologies and Platforms

 ### 3.1.1 Python Programming Language

-**Problem Addressed**: The need for a flexible and extensible programming language to develop a modular GEC system.

-**Choice**: Python is the dominant programming language in the field of Natural Language Processing (NLP) due to its simplicity, extensive libraries, and strong community support.
-Python allows for rapid prototyping and integration of various NLP tools and models, making it an ideal choice for GecWeb.
+Python was chosen as the primary programming language for GecWeb due to its flexibility and dominance in the field of Natural Language Processing (NLP).
+Python's simplicity, extensive libraries, and strong community support make it well-suited for rapid prototyping and integration with various NLP tools and models.

-**Alternatives**: Other programming languages such as Java, C++, or JavaScript could be used.
-However, Python's extensive NLP libraries (e.g., SpaCy, NLTK) and machine learning frameworks (e.g., TensorFlow, PyTorch) make it the most suitable choice for this project.
+While other languages like Java, C++, or JavaScript could have been used, Python's rich ecosystem, including libraries such as SpaCy, NLTK, TensorFlow, and PyTorch, provides essential tools for text processing and model deployment.

-**Justification**: Python's ecosystem provides ready-to-use tools for text processing, tokenization, and model deployment, which are essential for building a GEC system.
-Additionally, Python's popularity in the NLP community ensures that future extensions and integrations will be easier to implement.
+Its popularity in NLP research and development also ensures future extensibility and ease of integration with emerging technologies.

 **Source**: Honnibal et al. (2020) discuss the use of Python in industrial-strength NLP applications, highlighting its suitability for tasks like tokenization and text processing.

 ### 3.1.2 Flask Web Framework

-**Problem Addressed**: The need for a lightweight web framework to build a responsive and accessible user interface.

-**Choice**: Flask is a lightweight web framework for Python that allows for the rapid development of web applications.
-It is well-suited for building RESTful APIs and can handle the front-end and back-end separation required for GecWeb.
+Flask was selected as the web framework for GecWeb due to its lightweight nature and ease of use in building RESTful APIs.
+Flask's minimalist design allows for rapid development while maintaining flexibility, making it an ideal choice for a project that requires clear separation between the front-end and back-end components.

-**Alternatives**: Django is another popular web framework for Python, but it is more heavyweight and comes with features that are unnecessary for a lightweight application like GecWeb.
-Other alternatives include Node.js or Ruby on Rails, but these would require switching to a different programming language.
+Django is another popular web framework for Python.
+While Django is a more feature-rich alternative, it includes functionalities that are unnecessary for GecWeb, which focuses on lightweight efficiency.
+Other frameworks, such as Node js or Ruby on Rails, were considered, but switching to a different programming language would have introduced additional complexity.

-**Justification**: Flask's minimalistic design and flexibility make it ideal for building a lightweight web application.
-It allows for easy integration with the back-end GEC models and supports the development of a responsive user interface.

-**Source**: The Flask documentation (<https://flask.palletsprojects.com/>) provides detailed information on its features and use cases, particularly for building RESTful APIs.
+Flask's straightforward integration with Python and its ability to handle HTTP requests efficiently made it the best fit for this project.

 ### 3.1.3 Bootstrap Framework

-**Problem Addressed**: The need for a responsive and accessible user interface that works across different devices, including mobile phones.
+Bootstrap was used as the front-end framework to ensure a responsive and user-friendly interface.

-**Choice**: Bootstrap is a popular CSS and JavaScript framework that provides pre-designed components and a responsive grid system.
-It ensures that the GecWeb interface is accessible and works well on devices with varying screen sizes.
+Bootstrap is a lightweight CSS and JavaScript framework that helps developers to design an interface with accessibility in mind, building a responsive layout and conforming with Web Content Accessibility Guideline (WCAG) 2.1.

+Since GecWeb needs to be accessible across different devices, including mobile phones, Bootstrap's responsive grid system and pre-designed components provided a convenient solution.
-**Alternatives**: Other CSS frameworks like Foundation or Materialize could be used, but Bootstrap is the most widely adopted and has extensive documentation and community support.
+While alternative frameworks such as Foundation or Materialize could have been used, Bootstrap’s extensive documentation and widespread adoption made it the most practical choice.

-**Justification**: Bootstrap's responsive design capabilities align with the requirement for a mobile-friendly interface.
-It also conforms to Web Content Accessibility Guidelines (WCAG), ensuring that the application is accessible to users with disabilities.
+Additionally, it adheres to Web Content Accessibility Guidelines (WCAG), ensuring that the user interface remains accessible to all users.

-**Source**: The Bootstrap documentation (<https://getbootstrap.com/>) provides guidelines on building responsive and accessible web interfaces.
+## 3.2 Technologies and Platforms

+In GecWeb, I provide three base systems and two system combination methods.
+The base systems I provide come from sequence tagging (GECToR).
+The combination methods I provide come from two approaches, edit-based (ESC) and text-based (MEMT) combination.
+The performance of the base systems and the combination methods on the BEA-2019 development set, CoNLL-2014 test set, and BEA-2019 test set is presented in Table 1.
+The scores of the base systems are presented in the top part of the table while the scores of the combination methods when combining the three base systems are presented in the bottom part.

+### 3.2.1 GECToR

+GecWeb relies on the GECToR sequence tagging model to perform grammatical error by defining a set of token transformations.
+They defined two types of token transformations: basic transformations and g-transformations.
+The basic transformations include the keep, delete, and token-dependent append and replace transformations.
+The g-transformations are task-specific transformations such as merging two words, changing the verb form, changing the noun number, etc.

+GECToR was built by fine-tuning a large pre trained model in three rounds of training.
+In the first round, they trained the model on 9M sentence pairs of synthetic data.
+In the last two rounds, the model is further trained on the BEA-2019 training data.
+At inference time, GECToR runs iteratively for a number of rounds.
+This helps to increase both precision and recall of the corrections.
+Despite running the inference multiple times, GECToR's inference speed is up to 10 times faster compared to models using the sequence-to-sequence approach.

+GecWeb uses the RoBERTa, XLNet and Bert versions of GECToR, as the ensemble of these models produces the highest scores.

+### 3.2.2 ESC

+ESC is a system combination method that formulates the combination task as binary classification.
+ESC takes the union of all edits from the base systems and generates the features for each edit based on its edit type and inclusion in the base systems.
+ESC uses logistic regression to predict the probability that an edit is correct, and filters the edits based on a threshold and a greedy selection method.

+At the time of writing, ESC is the highest scoring GEC system on the CoNLL-2014 test set and the BEA-2019 test set.
+In GecWeb, for simplicity, I only provide the top three base systems since the performance of the ensemble of these three systems is still highly competitive with other state-of-the-art systems.
+I use ESC's original code but slightly modify it to take inputs stored in memory rather than reading them from files.
+I then train the ensemble model for all possible base system configurations.

+### 3.2.3 MEMT

+MEMT is a system combination method that combines the base models'outputs by first aligning them and generating all possible candidate sentences based on the token alignment.
+Candidate generation has some constraints, such as no repetition, weak monotonicity, and completeness.
+For each candidate sentence, MEMT generates the features based on the language model score, n-gram similarity to each base model's output, and the sentence length.

+MEMT then learns the weights to score the features and uses the trained weights to find the highest-scoring candidate sentence via beam search during inference.
+MEMT was originally designed for combining machine translation models, but Susanto et al. (2014) have demonstrated that MEMT can effectively combine GEC models as well.
+In GecWeb, I use MEMT's original code6 and train the ensemble model for all possible base system configurations

 ## 3.2 Theoretical Foundations

-### 3.2.1 Sequence-to-Sequence Models (T5-Large)

-**Problem Addressed**: The need for a state-of-the-art GEC model that can generate corrected text based on input sentences.

-**Choice**: T5 (Text-To-Text Transfer Transformer) is a sequence-to-sequence model that converts all text-based language tasks into a text-to-text format.
-T5-Large, a variant of T5, has been fine-tuned for grammatical error correction and is one of the base models used in GecWeb.

-**Alternatives**: Other sequence-to-sequence models like BERT or GPT-3 could be used, but T5's unified framework makes it more suitable for GEC tasks.
-Additionally, T5 has been specifically adapted for GEC by fine-tuning on the cl.ang-8 dataset.

-**Justification**: T5-Large's ability to handle a wide range of text-based tasks and its high performance in GEC tasks make it an ideal choice for GecWeb.
-Its pre-trained nature allows for efficient fine-tuning on GEC-specific datasets.

-**Source**: Raffel et al. (2020) introduced T5 and demonstrated its effectiveness in various NLP tasks, including GEC.

-### 3.2.2 Sequence Tagging Models (GECToR)

-**Problem Addressed**: The need for a fast and efficient GEC model that can correct text by tagging token transformations.

-**Choice**: GECToR models GEC as a sequence tagging task, defining a set of token transformations such as keep, delete, and replace.
-GECToR XLNet and GECToR Roberta are two variants used in GecWeb.

-**Alternatives**: Other sequence tagging models like CRF (Conditional Random Fields) or BiLSTM-CRF could be used, but GECToR's iterative inference process and high speed make it more suitable for real-time GEC tasks.

-**Justification**: GECToR's iterative approach increases both precision and recall, and its inference speed is significantly faster than sequence-to-sequence models.
-This makes it ideal for a lightweight system like GecWeb.

-**Source**: Omelianchuk et al. (2020) introduced GECToR and demonstrated its effectiveness in GEC tasks, particularly in terms of speed and accuracy.

-### 3.2.3 System Combination Methods (ESC and MEMT)

-**Problem Addressed**: The need to combine multiple GEC models to improve correction accuracy.

-**Choice**: GecWeb uses two system combination methods: ESC (Edit-based System Combination) and MEMT (Multi-Engine Machine Translation).
-ESC formulates the combination task as binary classification, while MEMT aligns and combines outputs from multiple models.

-**Alternatives**: Other combination methods like ROVER (Recognizer Output Voting Error Reduction) or MBR (Minimum Bayes Risk) could be used, but ESC and MEMT have been shown to achieve state-of-the-art performance in GEC tasks.

-**Justification**: ESC and MEMT are specifically designed for GEC and have been proven to outperform other combination methods in terms of accuracy and efficiency.
-Their integration into GecWeb ensures that the system can leverage the strengths of multiple GEC models.

-**Source**: Qorib et al. (2022) introduced ESC and demonstrated its effectiveness in GEC system combination.
-Heafield and Lavie (2010) introduced MEMT and showed its applicability to GEC tasks.

 ## 3.3 Summary

-In this chapter, we have introduced the key technologies and theoretical foundations used in the development of GecWeb.
+In this chapter, I have introduced the key technologies and theoretical foundations used in the development of GecWeb.
 Python, Flask, and Bootstrap were chosen for their flexibility, lightweight nature, and ability to support a responsive and accessible user interface.
-The T5-Large and GECToR models were selected for their state-of-the-art performance in GEC tasks, while ESC and MEMT were chosen as system combination methods to improve correction accuracy.
-Each choice was justified based on its relevance to the requirements outlined in Chapter 2, ensuring that GecWeb is both efficient and effective.
+The GECToR models were selected for their state-of-the-art performance in GEC tasks, while ESC and MEMT were chosen as system combination methods to improve correction accuracy.

-The next chapter will delve into the design and implementation of GecWeb, detailing the system's architecture, user interface, and database design.

 # 4 Design, Implementation, and Evaluation

+This chapter delve deep into the design and implementation of GecWeb, detailing the system's architecture, user interface, and database design.

 ## 4.1 Architecture design